C-Wirth/cos285/Assignment4/README.md

      javac flightpack.program4.

-     After compiling ALL classes, run main class with the command: java program4 flights.csv ME PWM
+     After compiling ALL classes, run main class with the command: java program4 <path/to/flights.csv> ME PWM

 About:
-     This program runs the main class called program4 and produces the following information from flights.csv:
+     This program runs the main class called program4.

-     i.
-Time taken to construct an MyLinkedList from 3 million CSV entries

-     ii.
-Number of total passengers on flights to PWM from years 1994-2009

-     iii.
-Number of total passengers on flights to BGR from years 1994-2009

-     iv.
-Number of total passengers on flights to AUG from years 1994-2009
+     Information regarading minimum counters needed for PWM, BGR, AUG, LGA and JFK:

+Minimum number of counters for: PWM: 15
+Minimum number of counters for: BGR: 6
+Minimum number of counters for: AUG: 1
+Minimum number of counters for: LGA: 93
+Minimum number of counters for: JFK: 69